-Free Confidential Lawsuit Evaluation: If you or a loved one has been harmed by the side effects of Viread or another tenofovir-containing HIV medication, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against Gilead Sciences and our lawyers can help.
+Free Confidential Viread Lawsuit Evaluation: If you or a loved one has been harmed by the side effects of a tenofovir alafenamide fumarate TAF medication, you should contact our law firm immediately for a free consultation.
+You may be entitled to compensation by filing a dangerous drugs suit against Gilead Sciences and our personal injury law firm can help.

 What is Viread?

-Viread (generic: tenofovir disoproxil fumarate) is an antiviral medication used to treat chronic hepatitis B and human immunodeficiency virus (HIV), the condition that leads to acquired immunodeficiency syndrome (AIDS).
-The drug works by preventing the enzymes needed for the viruses to reproduce from working properly, and may help lower the amount of hepatitis / HIV virus in the body by decreasing the ability of the virus to multiply and infect new liver cells .
+According to the NIH’s Office of AIDS Research from 2019, Viread (generic: tenofovir disoproxil fumarate TDF) is marketed as a less toxic HIV medication.
+The drug works by preventing the enzymes needed for the viruses to reproduce from working properly, and may help lower the amount of chronic hepatitis b / HIV in the body by decreasing the ability of the virus to multiply and infect new liver cells .

 Viread Side Effects

 - Kidney injuries

 - Bone loss